 In the Maldives, it is considered rude to walk around in public places, including beaches, wearing revealing clothing.
 Men and women should cover their shoulders and legs when not on the beach.

 It is also important to note that some resorts may have stricter dress codes, particularly in the more upscale establishments.
+However that never turned out to be an issue during our stay.

 So, it’s good to check with your hotel or resort to see if they have any specific dress code requirements.